Before we dig deep into how to syndicate content, or even if you should, let’s start with the question of what is content syndication in SEO?

-- How to get content syndication right
+- How to do content syndication for SEO

 What is content syndication in SEO?

-Content syndication is simply having your original post republished, exactly as you wrote it, on third-party websites, with a link back from their site to yours.
+If you've ever wondered what does content syndication mean, then content syndication is simply having your original post republished, exactly as you wrote it, on third-party websites, with a link back from their site to yours.
 As a way to get more eyes on your content, it can be an important part of a company’s content marketing strategy.

 While that sounds straightforward, there are some things to think about to ensure you use this strategy properly and make sure you aren’t damaging all that careful SEO work you’ve done on your website.

-You’ve probably heard that the search engines don’t like duplicate content and if you’re letting other sites republish your content, then that is duplicate content.
+You’ve probably heard that search engines don’t like duplicate content and if you’re letting other sites republish your content, then that is duplicate content.
 Isn’t it?
 Well, yes.
 And no.

-The search engines want to give their users the absolute best results they can, and they don’t want their results to show a long list of identical articles.
+Search engines want to give their users the absolute best results they can, and they don’t want their results to show a long list of identical articles.
 To prevent this, they look for the original copy of the article, or the one with the most domain authority, keep that in the search engine listings, and remove all other copies.

 That sounds quite horrifying.
 What if they remove your website’s original post from the listings?
 Surely, content syndication can’t be good for you?

 The thing is, the search engines are perfectly aware of content syndication.
 They know what it is and why people use it, and they don’t penalise properly syndicated content.